LeslieTj/UniChat/README.md

-# UNI CHAT - Team Project of Group Seine
+# UNI CHAT - Team Project of Software Workshop, CS, University of Birmingham

 ## Description of Project